Instructional Management and Leadership Ph.D.

 Faculty

-Mary Hansen is Professor of Education at Robert Morris University.
-She earned her Doctorate of Philosophy at the University of Pittsburgh in Research Methodology.
+Mary Hansen is a University Professor in the Education Department at Robert Morris University.
+She earned her Doctor of Philosophy degree in Research Methodology from the University of Pittsburgh.
+She teaches classes in assessment, curriculum and instruction, statistics, research design, and program evaluation.
 Her research interests lie in the areas of educational measurement and assessment, including design and technical issues related to large-scale test development and classroom assessment practices.
-She has produced several publications.
-Some of them include: "Reflective On-Line Discussion for Pre-Service Teachers," Inclusiveness Practices in Business Education Classrooms," and "Formative assessment: Sharing success of learning."
+She also conducts research related to improving access and opportunity to learn for students with disabilities.

-Nathan Taylor is an Assistant Professor of Education at Robert Morris University.
+Nathan Taylor is an Associate Professor of Education at Robert Morris University.
 He earned his Doctorate of Philosophy at the Ohio State University in Teaching and Learning.
 His research interests include social justice in education. identity formation in education and inclusive classrooms for historically marginalized subjects.
-He has numerous publications.
-Some titles are: "Children's picture books and the homonormative subject," and "Web resources for teaching about human rights."
+He has numerous publications including: "Children's picture books and the homonormative subject," and "Hegemonic Masculinities and Children’s Picture Books."

 Teaching in Higher Education Certificate Program